 App State received $25 million in legislative funding support for the Peacock Hall project as part of the FY 2021–22 biennial budget bill, signed into law by Gov. Roy Cooper on Nov.
 18, 2021.
 The bill also includes $200,000 for upgrades to Peacock Hall’s existing elevators.
 As part of the FY 2023–24 biennial budget bill, the state allocated an additional $15 million in support of the Peacock Hall project.

 The university’s Building Leaders fundraising initiative will supplement the state-allocated funds, with $5 million of the initiative’s $15 million goal dedicated toward the construction of the Peacock Hall addition.
 Building Leaders funds will also support faculty professorships, student scholarships and Dean’s Club-funded opportunities, such as professional development, study abroad programs, research and guest lectures from industry leaders, in Walker College.
-As of July 2024, App State has raised $13 million through the Building Leaders initiative.
+As of November 2024, App State had raised $13.9 million through the Building Leaders initiative.

 A learning lab, to be constructed as part of the Peacock Hall addition, will be funded in part by a $1.3 million gift that App State alumnus Dennis Covington ’92 and his wife, Katherine Covington, made to App State in support of academic resources for Walker College and facilities for App State Athletics.